LafColITS/moodle-local_temporary_enrolments/README.md

 # Provisional Enrolments

-A Moodle module to manage course site access for waitlisted students.
+A Moodle module to manage provisional/temporary course site access for waitlisted or unregistered students.

-This plugin creates a new role "Waitlisted".
+This plugin creates a new role "Provisionally Enrolled".

 # This role:
     - automatically expires (unenrolling the student) after 2 weeks (configurable)